Kinudin/Art-of-Beer/README.md

 	1. Ingredients
 		1. Hops?
 8. All glass descriptions need to have consistent listing methods.
-	1. 'ul' or 'br' for lists?
+	1. ''ul'' or ''br'' for lists?

 ##Possible modifications
-1. Should 'glasses_description.php' be displayed vertically or horizontally
+1. Should ''glasses_description.php'' be displayed vertically or horizontally